Samee28/Flight-Booking-System/README.md

 5. Select an available seat from the seat map
 6. Click **Continue to Booking**
 7. Enter passenger details (first name, last name, email)
+8. Review wallet balance and surge price (if any)
-8. Click **Confirm Booking**
+9. Click **Confirm Booking**
-9. Receive confirmation and redirect to bookings
+10. Receive confirmation (PNR) and redirect to bookings

 ### Managing Bookings
 1. Navigate to **My Bookings**
 2. View all your bookings with details
 3. Click **Cancel Booking** to cancel (if status is CONFIRMED)
 4. Confirmation dialog appears
-5. Booking status updates to CANCELED and seat is released
+5. Booking status updates to CANCELED, seat is released, wallet is refunded

 ## 🎨 UI Components